TPD vs Trauma Insurance

 The main difference between critical illness and disability insurance is that:

-- TPD insurance pays a lump sum benefit if you are totally and permanently disabled and can never work again, either in your Own or Any occupation.
+TPD insurance pays a lump sum benefit if you are totally and permanently disabled as per your policy definition: Own occupation, Any occupation, Home Duties or Modified TPD.

 Advantages of disability insurance